Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Wireshark/wsdissection.md

       - However, it only shows the second occurrence of the duplicate value to highlight the conflict
         - Therefore, identifying the malicious packet from the legitimate one is the analyst's challenge!
         **TIPS/QUESTIONS!!**
-          - Network architecture & inspecting the traffic for a specific time frame can help detect the anomaly.
+          - Good to know network architecture & inspecting the traffic for a specific time frame can help detect the anomaly.
           - Is there a flood of ARP requests?
             - what mac address is it comming from?
           - Is there Malicious activity, scan or network problems?